iQuantC/Java_Jenkins_CICD/ReadMe.md

 sonarqube:latest
 ```

-Check the logs of the SonarQube Container:
+Check the logs of the SonarQube Container (Wait till SonarQube is Operational):
 ```sh
 docker logs -f sonarqube-dind
 ```